 California November 2016 Propositions

-There are 17 statewide proposition on this ballot, so this guide
+There are 17 statewide proposition on the ballot, so the guide

-There are also 24 measures on San Francisco's ballot.
+There are also lots of city measures, including 24 on San Francisco's

 I don't normally cover local issues but since there are so many